-5. Researching Different Careers
+3. Researching Different Careers

 Who is to say what is right and what is wrong?
-This question is debated every day in the newspapers and courtrooms across the country.
 Things that influence our values include religious teachings, parental guidance, television, cultural traditions and values, peers' values and behaviors, major events in the world, and social acceptance of behavior over time.

-Each student's code of ethics will be a little different.
-It should include (1) the student's responsibilities to life, work, friends, family, etc. (How will the student treat others?) and (2) the student's expectations from life, work, friends, family, etc. (How does the student expect to be treated by others?).
+Each student's code of ethics should include (1) the student's responsibilities to life, work, friends, family, etc. (How will the student treat others?) and (2) the student's expectations from life, work, friends, family, etc. (How does the student expect to be treated by others?).